Your web browser is outdated and may be insecure

 Civil and criminal proceedings

-An employer may receive a complaint and request a statement about an incident which could result in a civil or criminal claim.
+An employer may receive a complaint and request a statement about an incident that could result in a civil or criminal claim.
 This could include, for example, loss of property, personal injury or death following treatment.
 If you have been asked to prepare a statement in connection with any potential litigation/legal action (such as a medical negligence claim) against you or your employer, call us for advice before you submit your statement.

 Police statement in criminal proceedings